Amended in 2004

 3. Equal Employment Opportunity and Affirmative Action

-WEL affirms Article 11 of CEDAW, which upholds the right of women to work, to equal employment opportunities and working conditions as men, and to equal pay for work of equal value.
+WEL affirms Article 11 of CEDAW, which upholds the right of women to work, to equal employment opportunities and working conditions, and to equal pay for work of equal value.

 WEL is in favour of pro-active measures to increase women’s access to employment (on merit) as well as anti-discrimination legislation (such as that providing for equal employment opportunity).
 WEL believes that any form of affirmative action/equal employment opportunity legislation requires strong audit and accountability provisions.
 WEL considers that the effective implementation of legislation requiring employers to review and eliminate all policies and practices that discriminate, directly or indirectly, against women must be a high government priority.
 WEL notes that the victims of discrimination bear a high personal and financial cost in their efforts to obtain redress, and supports the development of systems which reduce this burden.
 The limited scope of coverage under the legislation, along with the need to strengthen monitoring measures, requires additional government action.